-

 FTA/Economic Cooperation

-Korea and Indonesia discuss comprehensive economic cooperation
+Korea and Norway discuss measures for stronger economic cooperation